 If your facility doesn't have an HVAC system that can talk to Events2HVAC, some hardware upgrades or add-ons to your HVAC control system will be necessary.
 There are many gateway and protocol converter options out on the market today that may work with your system.
 Your HVAC controls contractor will be able to give you some ideas on upgrading your system.

-With the release of version 1.4 of Events2HVAC, the new Professional edition of Events2HVAC will allow than one type of system or multiple instances of the same type to be queried by a single instance of Events2HVAC.
+Events2HVAC can pull schedules from more than one type of reservation system -- or from multiple instances of the same type of system.
 For example, your campus might be using one system for academic schedules, another one for the Student Union, and internal MS Exchange/Outlook for meeting rooms.
-All systems can be synced to your building automation system.
+All systems can be synced to your building automation system with Events2HVAC.

-Events2HVAC requires that a supported room scheduling system is in use at your facility.
+Events2HVAC requires that a supported room-scheduling system is in use at your facility.
 See our list of supported event providers.
-If your system is not listed, let us know what you are using and we'll look into the feasibility of creating a new event provider connection.
+If your system is not listed, let us know what you are using, and we'll look into the feasibility of creating a new event provider interface.
 If your organization uses Microsoft Exchange Server for email, you may already have the capability to interface to Events2HVAC just by scheduling a room resource in an Exchange Outlook calendar.

 Events2HVAC can also allow fixed equipment schedules, building schedules, and other shared space schedules that would normally be set in the HVAC system to be moved up to the reservation system for a single point of control.